Frequently Asked Questions (updated June 2025)

 What about PGR students writing up their thesis away from Glasgow?

 Some PGR students writing up their final thesis/dissertation/project choose not to stay in Glasgow, and to write up and submit from their home country or elsewhere.
 These students no longer require their Student Visa and the University must inform UKVI that we are withdrawing visa sponsorship.
-To facilitate this, the Student Visa – Confirm end of sponsorship form via the UofG Ivanti Helpdesk must be submitted (by the academic unit or the student).
+To facilitate this, the Student Visa – Confirm end of sponsorship form via the UofG Ivanti Helpdesk must be submitted (by the School or the student).

 Withdrawing visa sponsorship means that the academic unit no longer has engagement monitoring responsibilities for the student.
 UKVI will curtail the student’s visa, and it will no longer be valid to stay in or re-enter the UK.
 If the student needs to come back for their viva or writing up corrections, they must with a visit visa.
 The Immigration Compliance Team will contact the student directly with all this information after the UofG Helpdesk form is submitted.